yupidevs/yupi/docs/source/tutorials/analyzing.rst

 Histogram of Velocity
 =====================

 The analysis of the distribution of velocities among all the samples of an ensemble of trajectories is also posible using:

 .. code-block:: python

-   from yupi.analyzing import estimate_velocity_samples, plot_velocity_hist
+   from yupi.analyzing import velocity_samples, plot_velocity_hist
-   v = estimate_velocity_samples(trajs, step=1)
+   v = velocity_samples(trajs, step=1)
    plot_velocity_hist(v, bins=20)

 .. figure:: /images/tutorial002.png
    :alt: Distribution in submodules